dask/distributed/docs/source/worker.rst

      --nprocs INTEGER       Number of worker processes to launch.
 Defaults to one.
      --name TEXT            Alias
      --memory-limit TEXT    Maximum bytes of memory that this worker should use.
-                            Use None for unlimited, or 'auto' for TOTAL_MEMORY * min(1, ncores / total_cores)
+                            Use 0 for unlimited, or 'auto' for TOTAL_MEMORY * min(1, ncores / total_cores)
      --no-nanny
      --help                 Show this message and exit.